 Rule of LawIs the rule of law necessary, or does it only advance the interests of those in power?
 In the Toy Soldier Saga universe, there are arguments to be made for both points of view.
 The characters could either be working for the established power and dealing with criminals (like pirates, thieves' guilds, and illegal trade unions), or they could play the "criminal" elements themselves, resisting oppressive colonial powers.

 Supported SystemsYou will find most of the articles will contain relevant gaming statistic inline, which you will be able to see if you are subscribed at the Ables+ level.
 However, different games will require different approaches.
 We support (or are working to support) the following systems, and you can find information starting at the portals below:

 - D&D 5e

 A subscription to all our RPG material (plus all fiction!) is available for $5 a month.

 Supporting the Toy Soldier SagaFollow the Toy Soldier Saga here on World Anvil to get the latest updates!
 We're offering even better access to our Subscribers!
-Join me at my Patreon!
+Join us at our Patreon!

 A $10 a month subscription gets you access to all in-world Secrets.